aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 ```

 ## **Display Percentage as Labels**
 Aspose.Slides for PHP via Java allows you to set percentage labels on displayed charts.
-This Java code demonstrates the operation:
+This PHP code demonstrates the operation:

 ```php
   // Creates an instance of the Presentation class